IJSComplexMatter/cddm/doc/quickstart.rst

 .. plot:: examples/auto_correlate.py

    :class:`.viewer.DataViewer` can be used to visualize the normalized correlation data.
 With sliders you can select the size of the wave vector `k`, angle of the wave vector with respect to the horizontal axis, and averaging sector.
 The resulting correlation function that is shown on the left subplot is a mean value of the computed correlation functions at the wave vectors that are marked in the right subplot.

+.. seealso:: There is also :class:`.viewer.CorrViewer` that you can use to inspect raw correlation data.

 Log averaging
 +++++++++++++